Making the Translated AnyScript Model Move#

 If you load this modified model, you will see the following warnings.

-Firstly, we change the solver type of the AnyBodyStudy object and the constraint type of all constraints in the translated model:
+Firstly, we change the solver type of the AnyBodyStudy object, so a solver for over-determinate problems is used.
+Add the following in MyFitnessMachine.main.any:

 AnyBodyStudy Study =